kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 #### Connect to Device

-* When some device was chosen connect to a device by calling
+* When a device was selected to connect to a device by calling the following:

 ```
 [_castProvider connectToDevice:device];
 ```

-* When connection is established, the `KCastProviderDelegate` will call a method
+* When a connection is established, the `KCastProviderDelegate` will call the following method:

 ```
 - (void)didConnectToDevice:(KCastProvider *)provider {